itnug987/calculator-react-native/README.md

 # calculator-react-native
-A simple calculator application built on react native
+A simple calculator application built on react native.

 Setting up the developement environment: